-FIGURE 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-3 cycle 130 (left) and Jason-3 versus Jason-2 daily monitoring of wet troposphere differences between radiometer and ECMWF model (right).
+FIGURE 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-3 cycle 138 (left) and Jason-3 versus Jason-2 daily monitoring of wet troposphere differences between radiometer and ECMWF model (right).

 For Jason-3 as for Jason-2, an Autonomous Radiometer Calibration System (ARCS) is used prior to GDR production for the Jason-3 radiometer (AMR) in order to monitor calibrations and recalibrate if necessary (for more details see [3] dealing with Jason-2 system).
 The plot of daily means of (Radiometer - ECMWF) wet troposphere correction was quite stable, even though ARCS does not use the ECMWF model to calibrate the AMR.
 Nevertheless small variations of up to 2 mm amplitude are observable.
-They can be due to (among others) evolution of ECMWF model or ARCS calibrations.
+They can be due to (among others) evolution of ECMWF model (for example on June 2019 with +1mm due to changes in ECMWF model) or ARCS calibrations.
 Though for GDR, these drifts and jumps are approximatively corrected by ARCS (by discrete values), drifts are still visible within a cycle.
 Furthermore, the application of a discrete recalibration can also lead to jumps in the time series.